ColinWu0403/ECG_AFIB/README.md

 ### CNN

-Used `TensorFlow` to create a 3 layer CNN model to classify ECG signals on 5-second time intervals as Normal or AFIB.
+Used `TensorFlow` to create a 3-layer CNN model to classify ECG signals on 5-second time intervals as Normal or AFIB.

 ### SVM